-7.4 Load Sheave Inspection
+7.5 Load Sheave Inspection

-- 7.4.1 Perform this inspection by removing the chain separator and viewing the load sheave while operating the hoist slowly, with no load, and in accordance with Section 4 "Operation".
-Refer to Figure 7-6 and remove the chain separator as follows: - 1) An air supply line must be connected to the hoist in order to perform the following procedures. - 2) Remove 2 Socket Bolts attaching the Chain Separator to the Wheel Housing and drop the Chain Separator down. - Inspect the Load Sheave.
-Refer to "Load Sheave" in Table 5-3, "Hoist Inspection Methods and Criteria". - 4) Reverse the procedure to reassemble the hoist.
+7.5.1 Perform this inspection by removing the chain separator (lower chain guide) and viewing the load sheave while operating the hoist slowly, with no load, and in accordance with Section 4 "Operation".
+Refer to Figure 7-8 and remove the chain separator as follows:

+- An air supply line must be connected to the hoist in order to perform the following procedures. - 2) Remove 2 Socket Bolts attaching the Chain Separator to the Wheel Housing and drop the Chain Separator down. - Inspect the Load Sheave.
+Refer to "Load Sheave" in Table 5-4, "Hoist Inspection Methods and Criteria". - 4) Reverse the procedure to reassemble the hoist.

-7.5 Storage
+7.6 Storage

-- 7.5.1 Whenever the hoist is to be placed into storage, place extra lubricating oil into the air inlet opening and circulate the air motor before plugging the inlet.
-Make certain that no debris, dirt or moisture is allowed to enter the air hoist through air inlet opening during preparations for storage. - 7.5.2 The storage location should be clean and dry.
+- 7.6.1 Whenever the hoist is to be placed into storage, place extra, at least 3cc, lubricating oil into the air inlet opening and circulate the air motor before plugging the inlet.
+Make certain that no debris, dirt or moisture is allowed to enter the air hoist through air inlet opening during preparations for storage. - 7.6.1 The storage location should be clean and dry. - 7.6.2 Care should be taken to not damage any of the air hoses, fittings and cords.

-7.6 Outdoor Installation
+7.7 Outdoor Installation

-- 7.6.1 For hoist installations that are outdoors, the hoist should be covered when not in use. - 7.6.2 In order to prevent internal corrosion from occurring, the hoist must be operated using proper quality air at least once per week by raising and lowering the hoist one full cycle.
-Note: the possibility of corrosion in the valve section of the hoist increases for areas where salt air and high humidity are present.
-For such situations you may need to operate your hoist more often than once per week.
+- 7.7.1 For hoist installations that are outdoors, the hoist should be covered and protected from the weather at all times. - 7.7.2 Avoid hoist oxidation by using suitable treatment and lubricating all mechanisms. - 7.7.3 Possibility of corrosion on components of the hoist increases for installations where salt air and high humidity are present.
+The hoist may require more frequent lubrication. - 7.7.4 In order to prevent internal corrosion from occurring, the hoist must be operated using proper quality air at least once per week by raising and lowering the hoist one full cycle.
+Make frequent and regular inspections of the unit's condition and operation. - 7.7.5 Note: the possibility of corrosion in the valve section of the hoist increases for areas where salt air and high humidity are present.
+For such situations you may need to operate your hoist more often than once per week. - 7.7.6 For hoist installations where temperature variations introduce condensation into the hoist additional inspection and more frequent lubrication may be required.